Guuzen/events/src/Infrastructure/ResComposer/README.md

     new UserInfoLoader($connection), // loader for UserInfo
     new SimpleCollector(
-        'id', // field in User by which join will took place 'userInfo', // field in User to which related resource will be written ),
+        'id', // field in User by which join will took place 'user_info', // field in User to which related resource will be written ),
 );
 $userWithInfo = $composer->composeOne($user, 'User');